-Before starting his campaign of winning several championships and becoming the GOAT, MJ was known as the most prolific scorer the leagues has ever seen after Wilt Chamberlain retired from the game of basketball.
+Before starting his campaign of winning several championships and becoming the GOAT, MJ was known as the most prolific scorer the league has ever seen since Wilt Chamberlain retired from the game of basketball.
 Unlike many other young players who need time to get accustomed to the NBA, MJ immediately had an impact on the league.

 In 1986-87, Jordan began a string of consecutive NBA scoring titles that would last for seven seasons until his surprise temporary retirement in 1993.
 He scored a career-high 37.1 points per game and became the first player since Wilt Chamberlain to top 3,000 points in a season.

 In November and December, he went on a rampage and rang up 40 points or more in nine straight games.
 He poured in 58 points against the New Jersey Nets on February 26, then toasted the Atlanta Hawks for 61 on April 16 in a game in which he sank an NBA-record 23 points in a row.
 Jordan also became the first player in league history to record 200 steals and 100 blocked shots in a season.